 How Packaged Foods Got Their Start

-According to Modern Pioneer Mom, some processed foods were available as early as 1910: Aunt Jemima’s maple syrup, Hellmann’s mayonnaise, Oreo cookies, Crisco and Marshmallow Fluff.
+According to Modern Pioneer Mom, some processed foods were available as early as 1910: Aunt Jemima’s maple syrup, Hellmann’s mayonnaise, Oreo cookies, Crisco, and Marshmallow Fluff.
 It wasn’t a lot, and there wasn’t much of an environmental concern.

 By the 1920s, the task of preparing meals from scratch began to seem unnecessarily time-consuming as more ready-to-cook foods were available.
 Savvy advertisers promised that prepared foods like canned and frozen vegetables and fruits would save time in the kitchen, and people ate it up.

-Prepared foods became practical in the 1920s because most people had gas stoves, refrigerators and other kitchen tools needed to store and prepare a packaged meal.
+Prepared foods became practical in the 1920s because most people had gas stoves, refrigerators, and other kitchen tools needed to store and prepare a packaged meal.
 By the 1940s, packaged food really took off.

 By the 1950s, it was common practice to purchase convenience foods that were packaged and processed.
 Again, advertisers were quick to market packaged foods like Tang and Swanson TV dinners in magazines and on television — promoting them as a time-saving alternative to spending hours in the kitchen.

-Is It Possible to Avoid Packaged Foods?
+Is It Possible To Avoid Packaged Foods?

 We don’t have direct control over what materials the manufacturers choose to package foods, but we always have the option not to buy.
 Avoiding all packaged foods, however, is more difficult than it seems.

 However, if you’re afraid of boring those in your household with tomatoes and potatoes, you can prepare meals with spices and vegetables that are popular in other countries.
+Spices like turmeric and saffron go great with chicken and can be purchased in bulk with your own bags, too.

 Toss some healthy variety in the mix by switching from potatoes to mashed cauliflower, or use one of these special tools to turn zucchini into “spaghetti” noodles.
 Whenever you use new vegetables, be sure to let your kids see them before you cook them up; they’ll probably find them fascinating.